Trifectice/qool-quiz/assets/README.md

 ## Features

 Go into the local storage on the dev tools of chrome to see your high score stored!
+You can see the working site [Here!](https://trifectice.github.io/qool-quiz/)